How-To

 Please only buy if {{affiliate_product}} fits your needs.
 The bonus should make a good decision better, not make a bad fit look good.

-Template 7: Re-engagement affiliate email
+Template 7: Re-engagement email

 Subject: Still interested in {{topic}}?